slightknack/slightknack.dev/content/blog/rust-cycles.md

 Although simple, with this technique we loose a number of guarantees:

-1. **We have to pass the arena around whenever we want to follow a handle.** This could be fixed through the use of reference-counting the arena in the handle, or the use of an `'arena` lifetime.
+1. **We have to pass the arena around whenever we want to follow a handle.** In addition, the `prev`ious and `next` items are no longer just convenient fields on the struct.
+This could be fixed through the use of reference-counting the arena in the handle, or an `'arena` lifetime.
 We'll build things on top of these ideas later.

 2. **The arena holds items for longer than they may need to be held.** If we remove an item, it won't be dropped until the arena is dropped.
 We either have to live with this or implement garbage collection ourselves, which kinda defeats the point of a language whose whole deal is that it doesn't need to be garbage collected.

 3. **The amortized cost is higher, because we're using a `Vec` as a backing store.** This requires reallocation as it grows in size, whereas just using the native heap will probably be faster.
 Better arenas use better backing stores (`typed-arena`, for instance, essentially uses a `(Vec<T>, Vec<Vec<T>>)` which it carefully manages).

-4. The `prev`ious and `next` items are no longer just convenient fields on the struct.

 All of these issues can be used by using better arenas than the above implementation.
 A number of crates, like [`bumpalo`](https://docs.rs/bumpalo/3.8.0/bumpalo/), [`petgraph`](https://docs.rs/petgraph/0.6.0/petgraph/), [`slotmap`](https://docs.rs/slotmap/1.0.6/slotmap/), [`typed-arena`](https://docs.rs/typed-arena/2.0.1/typed_arena/),